apnadkarni/blt/man/comboeditor.rst

     The default is "1".

   **-command** *cmdPrefix*
-    Specifies a TCL command to be invoked when a widget is invoked: either by clicking on the menu item or using the **invoke** operation.
+    Specifies a TCL command to be invoked: either by ending an edit session or using the **invoke** operation.  *CmdPrefix* is called with an extra argument (the edited text) that is appended to the end.
 If *cmdPrefix* is "", then no command is invoked.
 The default is "".

   **-cursor** *cursorName*
     Specifies the cursor to be used for the widget. *CursorName* may have any of the forms acceptable to **Tk_GetCursor**.
 If *cursorName* is "", this indicates that the widget should defer to its parent for cursor specification.
 The default is "".

   **-exportselection** *boolean*
     Indicates if the selections are to be exported and copied to the clipboard.
 The default is "0".

-  **-font** *colorName*
+  **-font** *fontName*
-    Specifies the font of labels in menu items.
+    Specifies the font of the text.
 The default is "{Sans Serif} 11".

   **-foreground** *colorName*
-    Specifies the color of labels in menu items.
+    Specifies the color of the text.
 The default is "black".

   **-height** *numPixels*
     Specifies the height in the *comboeditor*.  *NumPixels* can be single